akhileshpnn/Cell-memory/README.md

 The subfolders contains codes to generate the results obtained by numerical simulations in the main and supplementary figures.

 Polarity model     : Kymographs in Figure 1D, Figure 1 - figure supplement 1C-E, Figure 4- supplement figure 1A,B.
-Viscoelastic model : Cell shapes in Figure 1E, Figure 4B, Figure 4 - figure supplement 1C.
+Physical model of single-cell chemotaxis : Cell shapes in Figure 1E, Figure 4B, Figure 4 - figure supplement 1C.